-On July 20, 1942, Dorothy Sparks went for a cookout with friends in New Hampshire's White Mountains.
-The plan was to grill some steaks, do some hiking and some swimming, to beat the heat.
+On July 20, 1942, Dorothy Sparks went for a cookout with friends in New Hampshire’s White Mountains.
+The plan was to grill some steaks and beat the heat with some hiking and some swimming.

 As the group walked along the banks of the Swift River, in Albany, near the Kancamagus Highway, one noticed that Dorothy was not with them any longer.
 After they waited, thinking she was bringing up the rear, the group retraced steps back up the river bank to Rocky Gorge, where they had last seen her.